mladenadamovic/fjorm/README.md

 #fjorm - Fast Java Object Relationship Mapping

-Performance testing of Hibernate (and many other available tools like JDO) suggests that Hibernate applications might be orders of magnitude slower than plain JDBC applications. polepos.org tests suggested in 2013 that Hibernate/MySQL, for example, is around 250% slower than MySQL/JDBC in their complex concurrency test [http://polepos.sourceforge.net/results/PolePositionClientServer.pdf (reference)].
+Performance testing of Hibernate (and many other available tools like JDO) suggests that Hibernate applications might be orders of magnitude slower than plain JDBC applications. polepos.org tests suggested in 2013 that Hibernate/MySQL, for example, is around 250% slower than MySQL/JDBC in their complex concurrency test http://polepos.sourceforge.net/results/PolePositionClientServer.pdf .

 That is how *fjorm* is born, the author of fjorm have seen several projects which performance suffered deeply from using ORM.
 After analyzing Hibernate code (and some JDBC patterns) he wanted to make ORM better, especially efficient.